kra-mo/cartridges/README.md

 ### From Releases

-1. Download the latest release from [Releases](https://github.com/kra-mo/cartridges/releases).
+1. Download the latest release from [GitHub Releases](https://github.com/kra-mo/cartridges/releases).
 2. Run the downloaded installer.

 Note: Windows might present you with a warning when trying to install the app.
 This is expected, just ignore the warning.